data-pup/rc-blog/week-0/day-1.md

 I got some notes back, so the next step will be to fix those details up, and update my PR.

+### ACM Problem

+As the afternoon started to wind down, I tackled another ACM problem with my friend Avery.
+This was fun, albeit a little more challenging than we initially expected.